maxitron93/djangoREST/README.md

 Can be used to secure REST API endpoints.
 This menas we can grant access to certain APIs based on <strong>authentication</strong> and <strong>authorization</strong>.

+#### Pagination

+Pagination allows us to group the results provided by our API's List Views to make it easier for users and clients to retreive our data.